 Things you should include in your MS Resume

-MS Applications are rather more or less technical.
-Also, majority of the students applying for MS applications do not have a work experience to talk about, leaving for them, a big gap in your resume.
-However, it is important to note that Resumes for MS application need not be bare.
+Resume for MS Applications: MS Applications are rather more or less technical.
+Also, the majority of the students applying for MS applications do not have work experience to talk about, leaving them, a big gap in their resumes.
+However, it is important to note that Resumes for MS applications need not be bare.
 On the contrary, there are many things which you can include in the same.
-And apart from the regular, the other two component which are the hero of your MS Resume is – Research and Project Based Experiences.
+And apart from the regular, the other two components which are the hero of your MS Resume are – Research and Project Based Experiences.

 Remember, an MS resume devoid of technical/practical experience is no different than an undergraduate resume.
 So ensure that you stand out by suggesting what all you have done in the subject you wish to pursue your MS in.